-Comparing our previous survey in 2015, where we found ‘value gaps’ between what Chief Financial Officers (CFO) and Audit Committee chairmen (ACC) identify as priorities and what they are receiving from their IA functions, our recent survey suggests that CFOs and ACCs envisage a more strategic role for Internal Auditors than the auditors see for themselves, and it is up to the auditors to take the initiative and broaden their responsibilities.
+Chief Financial Officers and Audit Committee Chairmen (executive stakeholders) envisage a more strategic role for Internal Auditors than the auditors see for themselves, and it is up to Internal Auditors to take the initiative and broaden their responsibilities.

 This is the main finding, based on a comparison of two separate surveys, each soliciting responses from different sets of companies around the world, conducted by KPMG International.
 The first survey was administered to 405 CFOs and Audit Committee chairmen.
 The second collected 134 responses from Internal Auditors.

 In each survey, executives and Internal Auditors were asked identical questions about the role and responsibilities of Internal Audit (IA).
 Internal Audit’s position in the organization has become increasingly important, as enterprises have striven to improve processes and controls, often to comply with a multitude of regulations.
 In fact, executive stakeholders are finding that IA can, and should, add strategic value, in addition to raising compliance standards.